pslib-cz/2022l4web-css-typographic-library-MarciPhan/README.md

 # Grace.css - Free typography library

-> Author: Adam Šáfr
+> Author: Jakub Marcinka?
 ## Description

-*Maestro is a free typography CSS library.
+*Grace is a free typography CSS library.
 It was created for a school project.
 You don't need to make new CSS file every time you start new project.
-Maestro helps you style your headlines, special text markups, images, lists, basic tables, buttons, alerts and more.
+Grace helps you style your headlines, special text markups, images, lists, basic tables, buttons, alerts and more.
 It's responsible and cross-browser friendly.
 Demo site*

 ## Demo site